aBuiDev/userOSandGeolocation/README.md

 **The solution:**

-PC Element aims to streamline the buying, selling and trading of second-hand computer parts.
+Compute Common aims to streamline the buying, selling and trading of second-hand computer parts.

 #